lingtalfi/Light/doc/pages/light-service-container.md

 the file **a.byml** (in case of conflicts).

 ### The zzz.byml file
+2019-07-17 -> 2020-08-17

 You might have noticed the **_zzz.byml** file in my previous example.
 This is a convention I personally use (you can use it too) to ensure that this file is executed after all the other files.

 I call it the application maintainer's file since it overrides all the other files, and so I use it to tweak potentially any service configuration that I want.

+Often, I will put in there the configuration that cannot be guessed by plugin authors, such as:

+- the database credentials
+- the smtp credentials and info (port, host, etc...)

+Also, all the maintainer's preferences will go in that file, such as for instance:

+- which type of user notifications should I send by email to the administrator of the app

 For instance if the service provided by a third party plugin is not exactly as I want, I will override the part that I don't like from the **_zzz.byml** file rather than directly from the service configuration file.